lentilus/typst-scribe/README.md

 ```

 ## Index
 Below is a complete list of everything that is supported.
+Unsupported symbols are marked with an empty cell.
 <div align="center">
   <img src="./assets/full1.svg" />
   <img src="./assets/full2.svg" />